cashewkernchen/howtogdpr.me/_gdprs/facebook.md

 description: Facebook is one of the most popular social networks
 privacy_policy: https://www.facebook.com/about/privacy/
 ---
-# How can I request all information stored about me
+# How can I request all information stored about me?

 * Open the [Your Facebook Information Page](https://www.facebook.com/settings?tab=your_facebook_information)
 * Click on **View** next to **Download Your information**